chinedufn/blender-iks-to-fks/README.md

 - Unlike `Bake Action`, `blender-iks-to-fks` **does not create any additional keyframes**
 - Your original mesh remains unmodified, preventing you from accidentally losing / overwriting your work

+## Supported Blender Versions

+Right now we support Blender 2.79.

+We will drop `2.79` support and instead support `2.80` after `2.80` it is fully released.

 ## Install

 There are two ways to install the addon into Blender.